← Go back

 So KTP did one of those "get us to x number of followers" things and they promised to release an unreleased demo track if they hit the number.
 They did not, at least not within the timeframe, so whatever this song is, if it was a new song or an old one, is unknown.

 The Anthology was originally subtitled "1983-2023".
 When it got delayed, it was retitled to "1982-2024".
-While the latter is more accurate as Mr. Blunt, Water In My Eye and Watching Their Eyes all released in 1982, it is a little strange.
+The latter's starting date is more accurate as Mr. Blunt, Water In My Eye and Watching Their Eyes all released in 1982.

 FatHome's artwork was drawn by Kim Howard.
 An earlier version of it was reused for 2024's Anthology compilation.
 The differences are: the sky showing light on the pond in FatHome, the pyramid being wavier and not fading away in the Anthology, the clouds being redrawn, and the "KTP" dial in the upper right corner.
 However, the use of FatHome's art at all is a little strange.
 The Anthology contains mostly songs from the 80s, but it does contain a few newer songs on the physical version.
 None of these newer songs are from FatHome.